 Usually, cargo insurance policies are freely assignable.
 However, in the case of insured goods being personal belongings of a person, policies cannot be assigned.

+There are different types of cargo policies which provide different types of coverage.
 The principles and experience of Marine Insurance drive cargo insurance policies, and thus, they are also called marine cargo insurance.
 Cargo insurance policies for land transportation are slightly different from their ocean/river counterparts.

 Case on Cargo Insurance